Hybrid Solar Power Systems

 At this point (mid-2016) with energy storage technology and its associated costs being what they are, going completely off-grid is probably not the most economical power solution for everyone, although some in and outside the solar industry will disagree.
 There is an interesting article written by Australian solar guru Finn Peacock that explains the pros and cons of going off the grid here - Does An Off Grid Solar System Make Sense For You?.

 A hybrid solar power system is a solar system that has both a connection to the mains power grid and a bank of deep cycle batteries used to store electricity generated from the solar panels.

-A hybrid system is more expensive to buy and install than a grid connect system but not as expensive as a full off grid system.
+A hybrid system is more expensive to buy and install than a grid-connected system but not as expensive as a full off-grid system.

-With a hybrid system you get the best of both worlds, energy from the solar panels can be stored for use whenever you choose, if you run out of battery power then the grid is always there as a back up.
-Alternatively it could go the other way, if the grid goes down the deep cycle batteries could takeover the supply of electricity to your home or business.
-If you operate critical machinery this this would be a very reliable system for maintaining 100% up-time.
+With a hybrid solar power system, you get the best of both worlds, energy from the solar panels can be stored for use whenever you choose, if you run out of battery power, then the grid is always there as a backup.
+Alternatively, it could go the other way, if the network goes down the deep cycle batteries could take over the supply of electricity to your home or business.
+If you operate critical machinery, this would be a very reliable system for maintaining 100% up-time.

 Below are some reasons for considering going hybrid:

 1. A backup power supply when there is a blackout